open-cloud/open-cloud.github.io.old/0_overview.md

   services connect in the data plane.
 Current objects include Public and Shared-Private.

-Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects and define dependencies among a set of services.
+Operationally, Users with Root-Level Admin privileges create Service objects and define dependencies among a set of Services.
+Service developers -- Users with Admin privilege for the Slice(s) that implement a Service -- bind the Service to its implementation.

 Note that adding a new service to XOS involves creating a Service object in the data model, and binding that object to the associated